Boosting Random Forests to Reduce Bias; One-Step Boosted Forest and its Variance Estimate: Introduction

 An important aspect of this paper is the extension of the variance calculations in \cite{mentch2016quantifying} and \cite{wager2017estimation} to one-step boosted forests.
 We show that the infinitesimal Jackknife estimator in \cite{wager2017estimation} can be extended to the joint covariance of both random forests in our one-step boosting procedure, and therefore for their sum.
 Under a couple of regularity assumptions, the two forests are also jointly normal, justifying the development of confidence intervals.
 There are two potential variants of these forests depending on whether the subsamples used for both forests (the base step and the boosting step) are the same or not.
 Our empirical results suggest that taking different (independent) subsamples reduces the over-all variance and hence improves prediction more than repeating the same subsamples.
 This theoretical framework is also extensible to multiple rounds of boosting, thereby also providing an alternative means of assessing when to stop.
 While not examined here, some of the bias correction variations described in \cite{zhang2012bias} could also be analysed using similar techniques.

-The layout of this paper is as follows: in \cref{sec:basicalgo} we give details of our algorithm, and in \cref{sec:theory} we will show some of its theoretical properties, such as deriving its theoretical variance (\cref{sec:varest}) and demonstrating asymptotic normality (\cref{sec:asympnormal}). \cref{sec:discussions} continues the discussion, most importantly with an estimate for the theoretical variance and its consistency (\cref{sec:varxest}).
-In \cref{sec:results} we empirically demonstrate the utility of our algorithm - \cref{sec:simresults} focuses on results from a simulated dataset and \cref{sec:realresults} demonstrates the performance of our algorithm on the datasets in the UCI database (\cite{lichman2013uci}).
+The layout of this paper is as follows: in \cref{sec:basicalgo} we give define our estimate, and in \cref{sec:theory} we will showcase some properties of the estimate, such as its theoretical variance as well as demonstrating asymptotic normality in \cref{sec:asympnormal} followed with an estimate for the theoretical variance (and its consistency) in \cref{sec:varxest}. \cref{sec:discussions} continues the discussion with comparisons to other works in the literature and possible extensions.
+In \cref{sec:results} we empirically demonstrate the utility of our algorithm - \cref{sec:simresults} focuses on results from a simulated dataset and \cref{sec:realresults} demonstrates the performance of our algorithm on some datasets from the UCI database (\cite{lichman2013uci}).
 In the latter the boosted forest is compared against the basic random forest algorithm and also against other standard algorithms such as gradient boosting machine [\cite{friedman2001greedy}] and bootstrap bias-correction [\cite{hooker2015bootstrap}].